AudioKit/AudioKit/docs/AKSampler.md

 **Sampler** is nowhere near as powerful as *AUSampler*.
 If your app depends on **AppleSampler** (formerly called Sampler) or the **AKMIDISampler** wrapper class, you should continue to use it.

-## Sampler vs AKSamplePlayer

-If your app only needs to load and play back samples individually, without a lot of pitch-shifting, you should also consider using **AKSamplePlayer**, which provides more precise and dynamic control of looping.

 ## Loading samples
 **Sampler** provides three distinct mechanisms for loading samples: